WAGA-TV

 WAGA-TV (channel 5) is a television station in Atlanta, Georgia, United States, serving as the market's Fox network outlet.
-Owned and operated by the network's Fox Television Stations division, the station maintains studios and transmitter facilities on Briarcliff Road Northeast in the Druid Hills area of unincorporated DeKalb County, just outside the Atlanta city limits (but with an Atlanta mailing address).
+Owned and operated by the network's Fox Television Stations division, the station maintains studios and transmitter facilities on Briarcliff Road Northeast in the Druid Hills area of unincorporated DeKalb County, just outside the Atlanta city limits.

 History

 As a CBS affiliate

 WAGA-TV first began operations on March 8, 1949.
-The station was originally owned by Toledo, Ohio-based Fort Industry Company, which also operated WAGA radio (AM 590, now WDWD; and WAGA-FM 103.3, now WVEE), all colloquially called "Wagga".
+The station was originally owned by the Toledo, Ohio–based Fort Industry Company, which also operated WAGA radio (AM 590, now WDWD; and WAGA-FM 103.3, now WVEE), all colloquially called "Wagga".
 Fort Industry would later be renamed Storer Broadcasting after the company's founder, George B. Storer.
 Channel 5 is Atlanta's second-oldest television station, signing on seven months after WSB-TV (then on channel 8).
 Originally a CBS affiliate, owing to its radio sister's longtime affiliation with the CBS Radio Network, channel 5 also carried a secondary affiliation with the DuMont Television Network from 1949 to 1956.
 During the late 1950s, the station was also briefly affiliated with the NTA Film Network.
 Storer sold the WAGA radio stations in 1959; however, channel 5 has, except from 1998 to 2009, retained the "-TV" suffix.

 WAGA-TV was the only VHF commercial station in Atlanta that was on the same channel from its launch.
 Though both WSB-TV and WLTV—predecessor of WXIA-TV (channel 11)—initially broadcast over channel 8, the Federal Communications Commission's 1952 Sixth Report and Order reallocated the frequency to Athens and reserved the channel for non-commercial educational use.
 The University of Georgia returned channel 8 to the air as WGTV, now the television flagship of Georgia Public Broadcasting, in May 1960.

 WAGA-TV originally broadcast from studios and transmission facilities located at 1018 West Peachtree Street Northwest.
 This building would later become home to pioneering superstation and leading Atlanta independent station WTBS (channel 17, now WPCH-TV).
 On June 21, 1966, channel 5 opened its current facilities in Druid Hills.
 The studio resembles an antebellum Southern mansion, a type of Colonial Revival architecture that was typical for Storer's broadcasting facilities.
 While this design was somewhat out of place in most of Storer's other markets (which also included Toledo, Detroit, Cleveland and Milwaukee), it was a perfect fit for Atlanta.
 (The studio facility was used for an on-location shoot for a Matlock episode called "The Reporter".)